What is Experian?

 |Fair||550-624||This is a fair credit score and is slightly below the average|

 |Below Average||0-549||A credit score within this range is likely to be considered poor by a credit provider.|

-The higher your Experian credit score is, the more likely you are to be approved by a credit lender, based on Experian’s calculations.
-This is because there is less chance of an adverse event, such as a default on your payments, within the next 12 months.
-Bear in mind that as Experian states on its website, your credit score is “only a portion of what is considered” when a lender assesses your credit application, meaning that other factors such as your income and wider financial situation can also be important.
+The higher your Experian credit score is, the more likely you are to be approved by a lender or credit provider, based on Experian’s calculations.
+This is because there is thought to be less chance of an adverse event, such as a default on your payments, within the next 12 months.
+However, as Experian states on its website, your credit score is “only a portion of what is considered” when a lender assesses your credit application, meaning other factors such as your income and wider financial situation can also be important.

-Experian is one of many credit score providers, so your numerical ranking may differ depending on which credit reporting agency you go through.
+Experian is one of several credit score providers in Australia, so your numerical ranking may differ depending on which credit reporting agency you go through.

 How does Experian calculate your credit score?